-Geographical Location: The Blue Hole is located off the coast of Belize in the Caribbean Sea, in Central America, bordered by Mexico to the north and Guatemala to the west and south.
+Location: Off the coast of Belize in the Caribbean Sea, in Central America, bordered by Mexico to the north and Guatemala to the west and south.

-Depth: Blue Hole reaches a depth of approximately 125 meters (410 feet).
+Depth: Great Blue Hole is approximately 125 meters (410 feet) deep.

-Geographical Location: Chac Mool Cenote is located in the Yucatan Peninsula of Mexico, near the tourist destinations of Cancun and Playa del Carmen.
+Location: In the Yucatan Peninsula of Mexico, near the tourist destinations of Cancun and Playa del Carmen.

-Depth: Chac Mool Cenote has a depth of approximately 33 meters (108 feet).
+Depth: Cenote Chac Mool is approximately 33 meters (108 feet) deep.

 Orda Cave, Russia

-Geographical Location: Orda Cave is located in the Ural Mountains of Russia, specifically in the Perm Krai region, near the city of Orda.
+Location: In the Ural Mountains of Russia, specifically in the Perm Krai region, near the village of Orda.

-Depth: Orda Cave reaches depths of up to 42 meters (138 feet).
+Depth: Orda Cave reaches up to 20 meters (65 feet) deep.

 Blue Grotto, Italy

-Geographical Location: Blue Grotto is located on the island of Capri in Italy, situated in the Tyrrhenian Sea, off the Sorrentine Peninsula.
+Location: On the island of Capri in Italy, situated in the Tyrrhenian Sea, off the Sorrentine Peninsula.

-Geographical Location: Dos Ojos is located in the Yucatan Peninsula of Mexico, near the town of Tulum.
+Location: In the Yucatan Peninsula of Mexico, near the town of Tulum.

 Depth: Dos Ojos reaches a maximum recorded depth of 118 meters (387 feet).

-Dos Ojos, located in the Yucatan Peninsula of Mexico, is one of the longest underwater cave systems that enthrall cave divers with its mesmerizing beauty and unique exploration opportunities.
-Translated as “Two Eyes” in English, Cenote Dos Ojos gets its name from two large cenotes connected by a vast network of underwater passages.
-Divers can enter this breathtaking underworld and navigate through a labyrinth of tunnels adorned with stunning stalactites and stalagmites.
+Cenote Dos Ojos, located in the Yucatan Peninsula of Mexico, is one of the longest underwater cave systems in the world.
+Translated from Spanish as “Two Eyes,” Cenote Dos Ojos gets its name from two large cenotes connected by a vast network of underwater passages.
+The two cenotes, known as the Bat Cave and the Barbie Line, cater to different experiences.

 Ginnie Springs, Florida, USA

-Depth: The Ginnie Springs reaches a maximum recorded depth of approximately 105 feet (32 meters).
+Depth: Ginnie Springs reaches a maximum recorded depth of approximately 32 meters (104 feet).

 Cenote Angelita, Mexico

-Geographical Location: Cenote Angelita is located in the Yucatan Peninsula of Mexico, near Tulum, and is nestled within the lush jungles of the Riviera Maya region.
+Location: In the Yucatan Peninsula of Mexico, near Tulum, and is nestled within the lush jungles of the Riviera Maya region.

-Depth: Cenote Angelita reaches a depth of around 60 meters.
+Depth: Cenote Angelita reaches a depth of around 60 meters (197 feet).

 FAQs